sta-212-f19/website/content/policies.md

 #### Pyramid Exams

 There will be two midterm exams.
-They will both consist of 3 stages.
+They will both consist of 2 stages.

 * Part 1 is individual, in-class, timed work.
 * Part 2 is individual, take-home, open everything and everyone **outside this class**.
 Seriously.
 Talk to people.
 Search the web.
 Figure it out and get it right.
 Just remember, you are academics; always cite your sources.
 It's always better to over-cite than to show-off.
-* Part 3 is large scale collaborative work, the whole class, one exam, figure out how to all work together to get it perfect.

 #### Final Project